gapitio/gapit-htmlgraphics-panel/README.md

 Give the user/programmer the ability to use the new [Grafana API](https://grafana.com/docs/grafana/latest/packages_api/).

-Make it easy for the user/programmer to change values and repeat code (with the addition of code data).
+Make it easy for the user/programmer to change values and repeat code (with the addition of Custom properties).

 ## Installation